zyy5353/Ocamal-Programs-for-the-Reserach-Project-of-Verifying-Transactional-Memories/README.md

 # Ocamal Programs for the Reserach Project of Verifying Transactional Memories
-This folder includes the automomata models implemented for the paper [*Verifying Safety and Liveness for the FlexTM Hybrid Transactional Memory*](http://user.it.uu.se/~yunzh803/date_2013.pdf) [[3]](#references) published at the conference [DATE 2013](https://www.date-conference.com/date13/) (author names are ordered alphabetically).
+This folder includes the automomata models implemented for the paper [*Verifying Safety and Liveness for the FlexTM Hybrid Transactional Memory*](http://user.it.uu.se/~yunzh803/date_2013.pdf) [[1]](#references) published at the conference [DATE 2013](https://www.date-conference.com/date13/) (author names are ordered alphabetically).
 The models are implemented in the functional programming language [Ocaml](https://ocaml.org/learn/description.html).

 There are six programs in all, each of which is implemented in the form of an automaton.
-Every automaton models the system of the FlexTM transactional memory (TM) [[1]](#references), or the reference TM [[2]](#references), with different variations.
+Every automaton models the system of the FlexTM transactional memory (TM) [[2]](#references), or the general TM [[3]](#references), with different variations.

 The outputs of a program include: